anshika2698/Data-Works-portfolio/README.md

 Titles matter less to me than the kind of work I get to do.
 What excites me is solving real problems—using my mix of technical skills, data fluency, and business understanding to design solutions that make a tangible difference while keeping stakeholder needs and practical challenges in mind.

-With this course, I wish to gain:
+With this course, I wish to learn/gain:

 - A toolkit that helps me leverage data to my advantage and make stakeholder involvement easy, this would be a key component in the kind of roles that I am targeting.
 - It will teach me how to frame analytical findings within a strategic context, helping stakeholders see not just the numbers, but the implications and opportunities behind them.